CAUSATIVE HAVE & GET (

 They had a company paint their house.

-teeth cleaned by a dental hygienist.
+She got her teeth cleaned by a dental hygienist.

 or